-When Sacha Baron Cohen speaks Kazakh it is mostly Hebrew disguised by a heavy fake Eastern European accent.
+When Borat Sagdiyev (Sacha Baron Cohen) speaks Kazakh, it is mostly Hebrew disguised by a heavy fake Eastern European accent.
 The Hebrew is quite understandable and contains many in-jokes.
-Baron Cohen admitted this in a rare "out of character" radio interview on National Public Radio in the USA.
+Baron Cohen admitted this in a rare "out of character" radio interview on National Public Radio in the United States.

-The character of "Borat" was heavily criticized by the Kazakh Government, "being a concoction of bad taste and ill manners which is incompatible with the ethics and civilized behavior of Kazakhstan's people".
-Sacha Baron Cohen aka "Borat" gave a faked press conference at the White House gates on 29 September 2006, just one day before an official visit of Kazakhstan's president.
-The Kazakh government hired two Western public relations firms to counter Borat's claims, running a four-page advertisement in The New York Times implicitly rebutting many of the claims made by Borat.
+The character of "Borat" was heavily criticized by the Kazakh government, being "a concoction of bad taste and ill manners, which is incompatible with the ethics and civilized behavior of Kazakhstan's people."
+Sacha Baron Cohen, who played Borat, gave a fake press conference at the White House gates on September 29, 2006, just one day before an official visit of Kazakhstan's president.
+The Kazakh government hired two Western public relations firms to counter Borat's claims, running a four-page advertisement in The New York Times, implicitly rebutting many of the claims made by Borat.
 Kazahkstan has since changed their strategy by playing along, going so far as inviting Borat to visit Kazahkstan.

 The European Center for Antiziganism Research, which works against negative attitudes against Roma and Sinti people, accused the producers of defamation and inciting violence against the ethnic group.
 Thus, it filed a complaint with prosecutors in Germany (October 2006).

 The subtitles in Borat are Cyrillic subtitles.
-Most of these subtitles are real Cyrillic, but they contain many errors, mostly the incorrect use of Cyrillic letters.
-Some subtitles make no sense, for example the gay pride parade subtitle reads "Meal Society of the 'Magnolia' manor".
+Most of these subtitles are actually Cyrillic, but they contain many errors, mostly the incorrect use of Cyrillic letters.
+Some subtitles make no sense.
+For example, the gay pride parade subtitle reads, "Meal Society of the 'Magnolia' manor."
 Some subtitles are nothing more than a random stream of Cyrillic letters, for example the title of the Kazakh TV channel at the beginning of the movie, and the supposedly Kazakh title of the movie later.
-The geographical names on the maps are almost all gibberish, except for the names in the largest print, such as "America" or "London".
+The geographical names on the maps are almost all gibberish, except for the names in the largest print, such as "America" or "London."
 Ironically, the Cyrillic text used for the names that appear during the end credits is quite correct.

-The unusual route that Borat takes to fly from Kazakhstan to America makes the following stops: Moscow, Northern Turkey, Central Algeria, Kiev (Ukraine), Southwestern Russia (possibly Rostov or Sochi--the latter soon to host the 2014 Winter Olympics), Helsinki (Finland), Southern Greenland, and finally to John F. Kennedy Airport in New York City.
+The unusual route that Borat takes to fly from Kazakhstan (Romania) to America makes the following stops: Moscow, Northern Turkey, Central Algeria, Kiev (Ukraine), Southwestern Russia (possibly Rostov or Sochi--the latter hosting the 2014 Winter Olympics), Helsinki (Finland), Southern Greenland, and finally to John F. Kennedy Airport in New York City.